alualt/agrilendz/README.md

 - **Kritarth Shankar** [@kody-k](https://github.com/kody-k)

-## Feedback
+## Feedback and Queries

-If you have any feedback, please reach out to us at aarav@dayal.org
+If you have any feedback, please reach out to us at aarav@dayal.org or @aludayalu on Discord